Anophthalmos, Microphthalmos, and Congenital Socket Malformations

 In a study of 346,831 consecutive births in a geographically defined population in France including live births, still births, and terminations of pregnancy from 1979 to 2004, there were 87 infants with anophthalmia and microphthalmia for an incidence of 2.5 per 1,000 births (Birth Defects Research 2012; 94:147).

-In a study of live births, through the Surveillance of Eye Anomalies in the United Kingdom, 135 cases of anophthalmia and microphthalmia were identified over an 18-month period from 2006 to 2008, of which 55% had bilateral involvement, 78% had colobomas (43% had anterior and posterior coloboma, 43% only posterior coloboma, and 13% only anterior coloboma), and 60% had extraocular abnormalities (Ophthalmology 2012; 119:362).
+In a study of live births, through the Surveillance of Eye Anomalies in the United Kingdom, 135 cases of anophthalmia and microphthalmia were identified over an 18-month period from 2006 to 2008, of which 55% had bilateral involvement, 78% had colobomas (43% had anterior and posterior coloboma, 43% only posterior coloboma, and 13% only anterior coloboma), and 60% (80 children) had extraocular abnormalities (Ophthalmology 2012; 119:362).

 Genetics

-- The most commonly identified abnormalities include deletions of 16p11.2, 16q11.2q12.2 and duplications of 10q24.31 and 15q11.2q13.1 (BMC Medical Genetics 2009; 10:137).
+The most common genetic abnormalities are deletions of 16p11.2, 16q11.2q12.2 and duplications of 10q24.31 and 15q11.2q13.1 (BMC Medical Genetics 2009; 10:137).

-Mutations in specific transcription factors critical to the development of the eye have been identified, particularly in consanguinous families with anophthalmos and microphthalmos.
+- Mutations in specific transcription factors critical to the development of the eye have been identified, particularly in consanguinous families with anophthalmos and microphthalmos.

 - In a study of three consanguinous families with familial microphthalmos, homozygozity for mutations in the gene that encodes aldase dehydrogenase 1 was found (American Journal of Human Genetics 2013; 92:265).